 Programs and Activities

 This bi-annual symposium is sponsored by the 17 Centers for International Business Education and Research (CIBERs).
 The event brings together educators, scholars, publishers, language policy makers and leaders worldwide for individual papers, panels, round table discussions, interactive workshops, posters and technological tools showcases.
-The 2018 conference is scheduled to be hosted by the University of Florida in Gainesville, FL.
-More detailed information to be provided as conference marketing materials and details are completed.
+The 2018 conference is scheduled to be hosted by the University of Florida in Gainesville, FL and detailed information can be found on the conference website.